dwyl/learn-tape/tap-advanced-testing.md

 In _most_ situations **`Tape`** will be _exactly_ what you need to write and run your Node.js/JavaScript tests. <br />
 **`Tape`** is minimalist, fast and has flexibility when you need it.
-_Occasionally_ however, the needs of the project require a few extra features from the testing framework, that is when we use **`Tap`**.
+_Occasionally_ however, the needs of the project require a few extra features from the testing framework and that is when we use **`Tap`**.

 If you find yourself (_your project_) needing to do "setup"